 The Kennet & Avon Canal

-The Kennet and Avon is an impressive feat of engineering, made up of two river navigations and a linking stretch of canal.
-It runs from the Severn Estuary near Bristol to the River Thames at Reading, over 100 miles long with more than 100 locks, some magnificent engineering and crossing some of the most beautiful scenery in southern England.
-It was only reopened in 1990 after decades of dereliction.
+The Kennet and Avon is an impressive feat of engineering, made up of two river navigations, the River Avon and River Kennet, and a linking stretch of canal.
+It runs from the Bristol Channel near Bristol to the River Thames at Reading, nearly 90 miles long with more than 100 locks, some magnificent engineering and crossing some of the most beautiful scenery in southern England.
+It was reopened in 1990 after decades of dereliction.